-To learn how your credit score might affect your mortgage, check out our guide below.
+To learn what minimum credit score is needed and how the score might affect your mortgage, check out our guide below.

 If you have any questions after reading this guide, don’t hesitate to get in touch with our expert mortgage team.

 What is a good credit score to buy a house?

 Your credit score is a 3-digit number that indicates how reliable you are as a borrower.
 The higher your score, the higher your chances of being offered a better deal on a mortgage loan.